scribble-rs/scribble.rs/README.md

 ## Building / Running

-Run the following to build the application:
+First you'll need to install the Go compiler by followng the instructions at https://go.dev/doc/install.
+If you are using a package manager for this, that's fine too.

+Next you'll have to download the code via:

 ```shell
 git clone https://github.com/scribble-rs/scribble.rs.git
 cd scribble.rs
 ```

+Lastly to build the executable, run the following:

 For -nix systems:
 ```shell